- Last Updated: 23 January 2016 23 January 2016

-Illnesses like CFIDS/ME (Chronic Fatigue and Immune Dysfunction Syndrome/Myalgic Encephalopathy) and FM (Fibromyalgia) are not only challenging and disabling, but they have put individuals in the unique situation of having to speak out for their own needs.
+Illnesses like ME/CFS (Myalgic Encephalomyelitis/Chronic Fatigue Syndrome) and FM (Fibromyalgia) are not only challenging and disabling, but they have put individuals in the unique situation of having to speak out for their own needs.
 Advocacy efforts started in the late 1980s when a handful of sick, but very determined individuals started to devise strategies by which to raise awareness about the illnesses and plead for research.
 Two decades later, there have been improvements, but the "mission" is not yet accomplished.
 This generation of patients must find ways to continue the efforts of those who laid the groundwork and who had brought advocacy from its infancy to the present day.

 May 12th—Awareness Day

-May 12th (Florence Nightingale's birthday) is designated as International Awareness Day for CFIDS/ME and FM.
+May 12th (Florence Nightingale's birthday) is designated as International Awareness Day for ME/CFS and FM.
+The May 12th Awareness Day was initiated by the late Tom Hennessy, the founder of "Repeal Existing Stereotypes about Chronic Immunological and Neurological Diseases"— R.E.S.C.I.N.D.
 It is a time when individuals and groups engage in some type of activity or campaign to help increase awareness about these illnesses.
 One of the most prevalent activities is writing letters to government officials.

 Individuals can always write to their express needs or concerns for government help, but it is particularly important to make a special effort to support the international movement.
 Letters do make a difference as they help to remind federal health officials and government representatives that the needs and rights of this patient population have not been met.
 A sample letter (below) can be used as a guide.